jbatnozic/N.E.W.-40.000/Codices/Craftworlds.md

   reason, these spirit warriors are often accompanied by psykers who guide them through the lands of the living._

-  Each Wraith Construct has the following special rules:
+  Each Wraith Construct has the WRAITH CONSTRUCT keyowrd and the following special rules:
   - **Fearless**
-  - **Wraithsight:** Whenever a Wraith Construct unit makes attacks, unmodified hit rolls of 36 or less always fail unless the unit is within 6" of a friendly PSYKER model that is not In Disarray or Panicking.
+  - **Wraithsight:** While a Wraith Construct unit is not within 6" of a friendly PSYKER model (except those that are In Disarray or Panicking), its Melee Skill (MS) and Ballistic Skill (BS) chatacteristics are reduced by 1 and 2, respectively.
   - **Spirit Guide:** If a Wraith Construct unit is within 3" of a SPIRITSEER model that is not In Disarray or Panicking, they can be affected by friendly Psychic powers from the Runes of Battle discipline as if they had the CORE keyword.